Xhibitbrown/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash
-that prints the absolute path name of the current working Task-0.Where am I
+ script that prints the absolute path name of the current working directory